 Over on The Misfits’ side, they had the services of Zipper and Techrat (both Adler).
 Zipper was Eric’s primary henchman who carried out acts of thievery and sabotage against The Holograms.
-Techrat was a recluse and technological genius that developed devices and elaborate traps against The Holograms.
+Techrat was a reclusive technological genius that developed devices and elaborate traps against The Holograms.
 Constance “Clash” Montgomery (Cathy Cavadin) was Video’s cousin and The Misfits’ biggest fan and groupie.
 She worked her way into becoming their henchwoman and often used her ability of disguise to spy on or foul things up on behalf of The Misfits.
 Her nickname came from the miniature symbols she wore around her wrists and clashed together whenever she wanted attention.
-Pizzazz’s father, millionaire Harvey Gabor (Wally Burr, who was also the series’ voice director), was The Misfits’ primary financier, setting up Misfits Music for them and buying whatever Pizzazz wanted him to in order to mess up things for The Holograms.
-Although not happy with how Pizzazz carried on, he couldn’t help but spoil her since her mother left them and his always being busy with work.
+Pizzazz’s father, millionaire Harvey Gabor (Wally Burr, who was also the series’ voice director), was The Misfits’ primary financier; setting up Misfits Music for them and buying whatever Pizzazz wanted him to.
+Although not happy with how Pizzazz carried on, he couldn’t help but spoil her due to the guilt over her mother leaving them and his always being busy at work.

 |The Holograms with the Starlight Girls: Lela, Deirdre, Marianne, Ashley, Krissie,|